-Design-wise the EarPods are similar to the AirPods, however putting the two headphones side by side you can see the improvements in both build quality and design.
+Design-wise, the Apple EarPods are similar to the AirPods.
+However, putting the two headphones side by side you can see the improvements in both build quality and design.
 A lot more premium materials were used, and the plastic casing of the AirPods feels sturdier and thicker than that of the wired model.
-That and also the fact that the EarPods have a pretty flimsy cable makes them about average for their build quality and on par with some other in-ear/earbuds we've reviewed.
+That and also the fact that the EarPods have a pretty flimsy cable make them about average for their build quality and on par with some other in-ear/earbuds we've reviewed.

-Poor Consistency.
-The Apple EarPods, unlike the wireless AirPods, suffer from stability and fit issues which result in inconsistent Bass and Treble responses.
-In the Bass Range, the maximum deviation at 60Hz is about 5dB, which is noticeable and could be inconvenient.
-In the Treble Range, the maximum deviation increases to about 6dB at 3KHz and 9dB at around 9KHz.
-This amount of deviation in the Treble Range means that depending on the fit, the sound of the EarPods could shift from being relatively neutral to overly-bright.
+Sub-par frequency response consistency performance.
+The Apple EarPods, unlike the wireless AirPods, suffer from stability and fit issues which result in inconsistent bass and treble delivery across multiple re-seats and users.
+In the bass range, the maximum deviation at 60Hz is about 6dB, which is noticeable and could be inconvenient.
+In the treble range, the maximum deviation increases to about 6dB at 3KHz and 9dB at around 9KHz.
+This amount of deviation in the treble range means that depending on the fit, the sound could shift from being relatively neutral to overly-bright.

 - 100% SpNR

 The noise handling capabilities of the mic are mediocre.
 In our SpNR test, they achieved a speech-to-noise ratio of 14dB, which is below average.
 This suggests that this mic is best suited to quiet environments and may struggle to separate speech from ambient noise in louder environments.

 The Apple EarPods are passive and have no active features.

 These headphones are passive and have no battery life since they are wired.